resper1965/nORM/SUPABASE-SETUP.md

 ### Core Tables

-The nORM database consists of the following main tables:
+The n.ORM database consists of the following main tables:

 #### 1. Clients Management
 ```sql